Click on the blue icon () next to the question to see a related video

-IVC participates in most of the Federal and state financial aid programs such as the Federal Pell Grant, Federal Work-Study, Federal SEOG, Cal Grants B and C and the Board of Governors Fee Waiver.
+IVC participates in most of the Federal and state financial aid programs such as the Federal Pell Grant, Federal Work-Study, Federal SEOG, State Cal Grants B and C, CHAFEE and the Board of Governors Fee Waiver.
 IVC does not participate in the Federal Direct Student Loan program.

 If you are under 24 years of age you are considered dependent on your parents by federal law, no matter who you live with or whether your parent's claim you as an exemption on Federal Tax Returns.
 There are a few exceptions including students who are married, have dependents of their own or are veterans.
 Please follow the instructions on the FAFSA; it will inform you if you are required to provide parental information.
 If you have special circumstances which make it impossible for your parents to complete the application, contact the financial aid office and discuss it with one of our staff members.

 The Department of Education selects a certain percentage of applications for a process called verification.
-If your application is selected, you must complete the Verification Worksheet and submit all required documents.
+If your application is selected, you must complete the Verification Worksheet in your WebSTAR account and submit all required documents.

 Yes.
-For Federal aid, your 2012-13 FAFSA must be filed by June 30, 2013.
+For Federal aid, your 2013-14 FAFSA must be filed by June 30, 2014.
 However, your file must be complete and correct before the last day of enrollment which may be earlier.
-For instance, the last date of enrollment for Spring Semester is May 10, 2013.
-Keep in mind that we have very limited Campus-Based funds which include FSEOG and Work-Study.
-These funds are awarded on a first-completed, first-awarded basis so apply early.
+For instance, the last date of enrollment for Spring Semester is May 16, 2014.
+Keep in mind that we have very limited Campus-Based funds which include FSEOG and Work-Study so apply early.
 State aid such as the Cal Grant Entitlement program has a March 2nd deadline.

 Yes, you must reapply for financial aid every year by completing the FAFSA and submitting required documents.
-The FAFSA for the coming Fall term is available in January.
+The FAFSA becomes available every January for the following Fall term.

 Your eligibility for Fee Waiver will be determined when you complete your FAFSA or Dream Act Application (for AB 540 students).
-If you are not filing a FASFA you may complete the Fee Waiver application available on our Forms page.
+If you are not filing a FASFA you may complete the Fee Waiver application available online.

 If you have been awarded financial aid and have remaining unmet need, you may be eligible for Work-Study.
-You must make an appointment with the Work-Study Coordinator.
 Due to limited funding, Work-Study funds are awarded on a first completed – first awarded basis with priority given to students in good academic standing.
 Check your WebSTAR messages to see if you may be eligible and follow the directions if you are interested in a Work-Study job.

 IVC offers a variety of scholarships administered by the IVC Foundation.
 The list is available on the IVC Foundation website or you can access it through the IVC website.
 Just click on Financial Aid and choose Scholarships.
 The scholarship page also provides links to help you search the internet for scholarships.

-No. Most students are eligible for aid at less than full time; however some programs such as Work Study require a minimum of 6 units.
+No. Most students are eligible for aid at less than full time; however some programs such as Work-Study and Cal Grants require a minimum of 6 units.

 If you would like to have units taken at another institution counted toward your current educational goal, you must request that an official academic transcript from the college(s) you attended be sent to IVC for evaluation.
 Units accepted for transfer will be used to determine your eligibility for financial aid.